THE CATHEDRAL OF NOTRE DAME

 ARC DE TRIOMPHE

-An ode to the French victories under the command of Napoleon, the Arc de Triomphe is one of the city’s most symbolic monuments.
+An ode to the French victories under the command of Napoleon, the Arc de Triomphe is the next stop of the audioguide (audioguides) and one of the city’s most symbolic monuments.
 In fact, it was Napoleon who ordered its construction after the battle of Austerlitz in 1806.
 The arc took 30 years to erect.
 Therefore, Napoleon, who died in 1821, never got to see the final construction.
 Upon being repatriated from Santa Elena, his remains passed under the arch on their way to Les Invalides.

 The names of Napoleon’s victorious battles along with the 558 French generals who assisted him have been inscribed across its four pillars.
 Some are underlined, which indicates that the general died in combat.